 Tip 3: Let (Almost) Everyone Know You’re Leaving

 Notify your employees, clients and vendors that you’ll be taking a vacation about a month before you go.
 Send a short email reminder a week before you take off, and include contact information for people who can be reached in your absence.
 Here’s an example:

 Just a short note to remind you that I will be on vacation August 1-15, enjoying the blue beaches of Hawaii.
 If you have questions about sales, contact Stan at [phone number.]
 For any product-related issues, Ivan can assist you at [phone].
 I’ll touch base when I return.

-I find that including a short mention of your plans for your vacation helps you connect to people better.
-They like hearing about your plans, and it makes you human, not just the owner of a business.
-I’ve often gotten travel advice from clients about destinations I mentioned in these emails.
+A short mention of your plans helps you connect to people better.
+Your clients and others will appreciate being kept min the loop.
+And discussing your vacation plans makes you a bit more human, not just the owner of a business.
+You may even get travel advice from clients about destinations you mention in these emails.